jacob1st/raycasting/README.md

 Known issues: There is a slight curvature to objects, noticable when you look at them from an angle.
 They appear this way due to some math I implemented to fix shapes appearing like fishbowls.

+Use WASD to move.
+Press Z to lock/unlock the mouse.
+While locked, move the mouse to rotate the player.